Net-Base FAQ

 Because only the separation of UI, business logic and data access ensures that reporting, new clients, services and future extensions remain economically controllable.

-Can you also step into existing legacy processes?
+Can you also engage with established legacy processes?

 Yes.
-Especially then our work becomes powerful because we first make business processes, existing data and legacy logic readable and from that develop a viable target architecture.
+Our work is particularly effective in those cases because we first make domain processes, existing data and legacy logic readable and from that develop a viable target architecture.

 Read the topic in detail

-If you want to move from this FAQ to the more in-depth specialist page, you will find there the broader context with architecture, examples, decision criteria and related topics.
+If you want to move from this FAQ to the more detailed technical page, you will find there the broader context including architecture, examples, decision rationales and related topics.

-View custom specialist software & Layer-3 applications in detail
+View custom enterprise software & Layer-3 applications in detail

 Multiplatform with Delphi

-At this point companies usually ask not only about a technical possibility but about a robust strategy: which parts remain shared, what has to be handled platform-specifically and how to avoid costly parallel development?
+At this point companies usually ask not only about a technical possibility, but about a reliable strategy: which parts remain shared, what must be handled platform-specifically and how to avoid an expensive duplicate development?

-Multiplatform only becomes valuable when the same business logic remains controlled across multiple target systems and platform-specific peculiarities are made visible early.
+Multiplatform only becomes valuable when the same domain logic remains controlled across multiple target systems and platform-specific characteristics are exposed early.

-Can Delphi be used to cover macOS, Linux, iOS and Android besides Windows?
+Can Delphi be used, alongside Windows, to also cover macOS, Linux, iOS and Android?

 Yes.
-Depending on the project goal we plan desktop targets, mobile interfaces and server-near components from a common business line instead of building each platform anew.
+Depending on the project objective, we plan desktop targets, mobile interfaces and server-side components from a common functional line, instead of rebuilding the domain logic separately for each platform.

-With a shared code and architecture strategy: business rules, data model and processes remain central while platform-specific differences are deliberately encapsulated.
+Through a shared code and architecture strategy: business rules, the data model and processes remain central, while platform-specific differences are deliberately encapsulated.

 Are mobile expansion stages still possible later?

 Yes.
-If architecture, services and interfaces are prepared cleanly, iOS or Android targets can be connected much more controllably later on.
+If architecture, services and interfaces are prepared cleanly, iOS or Android targets can be attached later in a far more controlled manner.

 Read the topic in detail

-If you want to move from this FAQ to the more in-depth specialist page, you will find there the broader context with architecture, examples, decision criteria and related topics.
+If you want to move from this FAQ to the in-depth technical page, you will find there the broader context with architecture, examples, decision rationales and adjacent topics.

 View Multiplatform with Delphi in detail

-Here, rights, data flows, logging and business rules must remain consistent.
-That’s why we treat the topic not as a web add-on but as an orderly extension of the same application line.
+Especially here, permissions, data flows, logging and business rules must remain consistent.
+That is why we do not treat the topic as a web add-on, but as an orderly extension of the same application line.

-Portals, REST APIs and services only sell well if they do not stand next to the core system functionally but continue the same data and role logic cleanly.
+Portals, REST-APIs and services only work well when they do not stand beside the core system functionally, but carry forward the same data and role logic cleanly.

 Yes.
-Background services, APIs, imports, exports, portals and technical operational logic are part of our recurring tasks.
+Background services, APIs, imports, exports, portals and technical operational logic are part of our recurring task set.

-When does a specialist application additionally need a portal?
+When does an enterprise application additionally need a portal?

-Whenever customers, partners or internal roles should access the same processes in a controlled way without duplicating business rules in separate interfaces.
+Whenever customers, partners or internal roles need controlled access to the same processes, without duplicating business rules across separate user interfaces.

-How do rights, logging and processes remain consistent between client and server?
+How do permissions, logging and processes remain consistent between client and server?

-By not hiding business rules in individual endpoints or UIs, but by creating a clear business middle layer that client, portal and service can use together.
+By not hiding business rules in individual endpoints or UIs, but by creating a clear functional center that client, portal and service can use jointly.

 Read the topic in detail

-If you want to move from this FAQ to the more in-depth specialist page, you will find there the broader context with architecture, examples, decision criteria and related topics.
+If you want to move from this FAQ to the in-depth technical page, you will find there the broader context with architecture, examples, decision rationales and adjacent topics.

 Integration

-These questions usually arise when data quality, traceability and future platform changes become more important than pure data transfer from A to B.
+These questions usually arise when data quality, traceability and future platform migrations become more important than the pure data transfer from A to B.

-Interfaces often seem like side issues.
+Interfaces often appear to be peripheral.
 In reality they determine data quality, traceability, platform migration and stable operation.

 Yes.
-In many projects we reorder mapping, database paths, jobs and integrations step by step so that real processes can continue to run.
+In many projects we reorganize mapping, database paths, jobs and integrations step by step so that real processes can continue to run.

-Do you also take over accounting and third-party system integrations?
+Do you also implement financial accounting and third-party system integrations?

 Yes.
-Especially accounting, APIs, CRM, warehouse, licensing logic or industry-specific third-party systems must be documented, observable and integrated in a functionally controllable way.
+In particular, financial accounting, APIs, CRM, inventory, licensing logic or industry-specific third-party systems must be integrated with thorough documentation, observability and functional controllability.

-Do you consider platform goals like Windows 11 ARM64 in such integration projects from the start?
+Do you consider platform goals like Windows 11 ARM64 in such integration projects right from the start?

 Yes.
-New target platforms, native dependencies and future deployment paths belong early in the same planning as interfaces and data flow logic.
+New target platforms, native dependencies and future deployment paths should be included early in the same planning as interfaces and data flow logic.

 Read the topic in detail

-If you want to move from this FAQ to the more in-depth specialist page, you will find there the broader context with architecture, examples, decision criteria and related topics.
+If you want to move from this FAQ to the more in-depth technical page, you will find there the broader context with architecture, examples, decision rationales and related topics.

 Delphi

-This is about the fundamental question of when Delphi is still a deliberate architectural choice today and when other components should usefully complement or take over.
+This is about the fundamental question of when Delphi is still a deliberate architectural choice today and when other components should sensibly complement or take over.

-In companies Delphi is rarely about nostalgia, but about how mature business logic, desktop processes and multiple target platforms can be continued economically and cleanly.
+For Delphi in companies it’s rarely about nostalgia, but about how established domain logic, desktop processes and multiple target platforms can be continued in an economically sound way.

-Why do you still deliberately rely on Delphi today?
+Why do you still deliberately choose Delphi today?

-No. Delphi is also suitable for new specialist applications when productive desktop workflows, reports, local integration and a common business base for multiple platforms are important.
+No. Delphi is also appropriate for new enterprise applications when productive desktop workflows, reports, local integration and a shared business core for multiple platforms are important.

 Where are the limits of Delphi?

-Primarily where an initiative is primarily portal-, service- or cloud-centered.
-Then we consciously combine Delphi with C#, REST servers or web components instead of forcing everything into one tool.
+Primarily where a project is portal-, service- or cloud-centered.
+In those cases, we intentionally combine Delphi with C#, REST-servers or web components rather than forcing everything into a single tool.

 Read the topic in detail

-If you want to move from this FAQ to the more in-depth specialist page, you will find there the broader context with architecture, examples, decision criteria and related topics.
+If you want to move from this FAQ to the more in-depth technical page, you will find there the broader context with architecture, examples, decision rationales and related topics.

 C#